verreld7/bblog/content/posts/2024/gsoc-final-report.md

 |Figure 11.
 Dual Subdivision of $2x^2 + 0xy + 2y^2 + 0x + -1y + 3$|Figure 12.
 Dual Subdivion of $0x^2 + 0xyz + 0x + 0y + 0z + 1$|

 ### Weight Vectors ↗
 As seen before, a tropical curve consists of line segments and half-lines, referred to as edges.
 These edges meet at a vertices, where the balancing condition is satisfied.
-This balancing condition ensures that the sum of the outgoing slopes at each vertex equals zero vector.
-We have also successfully extended the similar concept to tropical surfaces, where the sum of the outgoing normal vectors with respect to a line equals zero vector.
+This balancing condition ensures that the sum of the outgoing slopes at each vertex equals zero.
+We have also successfully extended the similar concept to tropical surfaces, where the sum of the outgoing normal vectors with respect to a line equals zero.

 ```python
 sage: T = TropicalSemiring(QQ)